apostrophecms/apostrophe-documentation/docs/tutorials/howtos/ckeditor.md

 ## Instance-specific CKEditor configuration

 It is also possible to do custom configuration at the time a rich text editor is fired up.
-That allows us to look at the options that were passed to that widget via `apos.area` or `apos.singleton` and decide what to do:
+That allows us to look at the options that were passed to that widget via `apos.area` or `apos.singleton` and decide what to do.
+It is also the best place do things like changing the list of buttons that CKEditor is currently disabling.

 ```javascript
 // in lib/modules/apostrophe-rich-text-widgets/public/js/editor.js in your project folder